lbechberger/MLinPractice/Documentation.md

 #### A) *New sklearn Pipeline*

-For our first 3 tests with combined in our own sklearn pipeline `all_in_one_multiple_input_features.py` the following features: time, videos, photos, tweet length and HashingVectorizer with 2^17 features.
+For our first 3 tests we combined in our new sklearn pipeline `all_in_one_multiple_input_features.py` the following features: time, videos, photos, tweet length and HashingVectorizer with 2^17 features.
+We didn't use all of our previous features due to lack of time, as we had to re-implement them to integrate them into the new pipeline, and the new experiments show that one feature in particular was critical to the result.

 <br />